Pierre van Hooijdonk: Later career

 Never one to settle down, van Hooijdonk joined Fenerbahçe SK at the beginning of the 2003–04 season where he featured in 52 games for the Turkish club and scored 32 goals (24 in his first season).
 He was nicknamed Aziz Pierre (means Saint Pierre in Turkish) by fans.
 He wore the number 17, the same number that he wore for the national team.
 He won the Süper Lig title in 2003–04 (the first top-tier championship of his career) and again the following year in 2004–05 with Fenerbahçe.

 In mid-2005, he signed again for his former club, NAC, playing 17 games, scoring 5 goals.
 During the winter transfer window of the 2005–06 season, he signed for another former club, Feyenoord, where he scored 8 goals in 37 appearances.
 On 17 October 2006, Van Hooijdonk announced his retirement at the end of the 2006–07 season.
 On 13 May 2007, he eventually played his final professional match after a draw with Feyenoord against FC Groningen in the play-offs, having played 550 games (335 goals) in the highest leagues in 18 seasons of professional football.

 Personal life

-Van Hooijdonk is the father of Sydney van Hooijdonk, who is also a professional footballer.
+Van Hooijdonk has a son, Sydney, who made his debut for NAC Breda in 2018.

 It was reported in May 2008 that van Hooijdonk had been a victim of fraud and had lost £2,000,000 to a scam, which involved him investing in a Chinese textile company that did not exist.